awanmbandi/realworld-microservice-project/README.md

         - Commit changes: `git commit -m "adding project source code"`
         - Push to GitHub: `git push`
     - Confirm that the code is now available on GitHub
+2) Download the code from ALL the other BRANCHES as well
+  - Create the following branches in the Repository, you just created above
+    * `app-ad-serverice`
+    * `app-cart-service`
+    * `app-checkout-service`
+    * `app-currency-service`
+    * `app-database`
+    * `app-email-service`
+    * `app-frontend-service`
+    * `app-loadgenerator-service`
+    * `app-payment-service`
+    * `app-product-catalog-service`
+    * `app-recommendation-service`
+    * `app-shipping-service`
+  - Download the Source Code of each microservice, from their respective branches from this Repository https://github.com/awanmbandi/realworld-microservice-project.git
+  - And Push the Code based on the Microservice to the specific Branch you Created for that Service.

 3) Create An IAM Profile/Role For The `Jenkins-CI` Server
 - Create an EC2 Service Role in IAM with AdministratorAccess Privilege